AFLplusplus/LibAFL/README.md

 - check the output of `cargo clippy --all` or `./clippy.sh`
 - run `cargo build --no-default-features` to check for `no_std` compatibility (and possibly add `#[cfg(feature = "std")]`) to hide parts of your code.

+Some checks can be performed automatically during commit using [pre-commit](https://pre-commit.com/).
+Once the package is installed, simply run `pre-commit install` to enable the hooks, the checks will run automatically before the commit becomes effective.

 Some of the parts in this list may be hard, don't be afraid to open a PR if you cannot fix them by yourself, so we can help.

 ## Cite